1998 NAPA Autocare 500

 The 1998 NAPA Autocare 500 was the 27th stock car race of the 1998 NASCAR Winston Cup Series season and the 50th iteration of the event.
 The race was held on Sunday, September 27, 1998, in Martinsville, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
 The race took the scheduled 500 laps to complete.
 Battling immense heat, Rudd Performance Motorsports driver Ricky Rudd would manage to dominate the late stages of the race to take his 20th career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the podium, Hendrick Motorsports driver Jeff Gordon and Roush Racing driver Mark Martin would finish second and third, respectively.

 Background

-Martinsville Speedway is an NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 miles (0.847 km) in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.